 - Fireplace doors are actually more efficient than chimney dampers!

 - Dampers are metal plates that regulate airflow in your chimney.
 Newly installed units fit like a glove, but after a year or two, they tend to warp and allow extra air to pass into the chimney.
-Instead of relying solely on the damper, you could simply adding fireplace doors and greatly reduce the cost of your home’s heating and cooling bills.
+Instead of relying solely on the damper, you could simply add fireplace doors and greatly reduce the cost of your home’s heating and cooling bills.
 Prevent warm air from escaping your home during the winter, and keep cool air inside during the summer much longer than

 - Closing your glass doors will act as a barrier that encases the heat source!

-- This results in more heat being generated from the fire wood.
+- This results in more heat being generated from the firewood.
 Heat is absorbed and radiated through the glass, and the output is more substantial than that of an open fireplace.
 This means you'll need less wood to generate warmth!